Earl: Etymology

-In Anglo-Saxon Britain, the term Ealdorman was used for men who held the highest political rank below King.
-Over time the Danish eorl became substituted for Ealdorman, which evolved into the modern form of the name.
+In the 7th century, the common Old English terms for nobility was eorl or eorlcund man.
+However, this was later replaced by the term thegn.
+In the 11th century, under Danish influence, the Old English title ealdorman became earl, from the Old Norse word jarl.
+Proto-Norse eril, or the later Old Norse jarl, came to signify the rank of a leader.

-The Norman-derived equivalent count (from Latin comes) was not introduced following the Norman conquest of England though countess was and is used for the female title.
-Geoffrey Hughes writes, "It is a likely speculation that the Norman French title 'Count' was abandoned in England in favour of the Germanic 'Earl' […] precisely because of the uncomfortable phonetic proximity to cunt".
+The Norman-derived equivalent count (from Latin comes) was not introduced following the Norman Conquest of England though countess was and is used for the female title.
+Geoffrey Hughes writes, "It is a likely speculation that the Norman French title 'Count' was abandoned in England in favour of the Germanic 'Earl' [...] precisely because of the uncomfortable phonetic proximity to cunt".

 In the other languages of Great Britain and Ireland, the term is translated as: Welsh iarll, Irish and Scottish Gaelic iarla, Scots erle, eirle or earle, Cornish yurl, yarl, yerl.